top of page

 DISCRIMINATION

 In California, it is unlawful for an employer to discriminate against employees on the basis of “protected characteristics.”
 Discrimination takes many forms but, in simple terms, employers cannot mistreat employees because of who they are (race, color, gender, sexual orientation, etc.), where they’re from (national origin, ethnicity), their beliefs (religion) or because of their differences (disabilities, age, et cetera).
-If you feel that you have been discriminated against, contact us to discuss your options.

 negotiating for money.jpg